Whatsapp Icon

 Preventive Measures

-Though not all cases of gastrointestinal perforation can be prevented, especially in cancer patients, there are measures that can be taken to minimize risks.
-These include maintaining a healthy diet rich in fruits, vegetables, and fibers, which can help ease the digestive process.
+Though not all cases of gastrointestinal perforation can be prevented, especially in cancer patients, some measures can be taken to minimize risks.
+These include maintaining a healthy diet rich in fruits, vegetables, and fibres, which can help ease the digestive process.
 Foods such as bananas, cooked apples, oatmeal, and steamed carrots are gentle on the digestive tract and can support overall GI health.

 In cancer patients, closely monitoring the effects of treatments on the gastrointestinal tract and making adjustments as needed is key.
 Healthcare providers may also recommend specific dietary adjustments or supplements to help maintain the integrity of the GI tract and mitigate potential complications.